 b) "layers modification" events to indicate the SM server to notify the requestor when any layer in the spatial map is added or updated or removed.

 c) "spatial map ready" events to indicate the SM server to notify the requestor when the SEAL SM server has sufficient information to map all the objects related to area of interest the spatial map and the spatial map is ready to provide service (e.g. employed for localization).
 This event is used when the result IE in the Create spatial map response indicates "in-progress".

+d) "changes of SM data source" events to indicate the SM server to notify the requestor when any changes in SM data source elements described in Table 7.3.3.2-1 are detected.

 Editor's Note: Objects are limited to UEs and objects other than UE is FFS.

-2) The SEAL SM server authorizes VAL server (or SEAL SM client), and validates the request.
+2) The SEAL SM server authorizes the VAL server (or SEAL SM client), and validates the request.
 Then server add the requestor into the subscriber list of the event.
 SM server starts monitoring the events.
+The SM server monitors the elements described in Table 7.3.3.2-1 for "changes of SM data source" events.
+The SM server also subscribes to the SEAL Location Management Server services in 3GPP TS 23.434 or NEF services specified in 3GPP TS 23.502 to monitor the location of the SM data source UE.
+The SM server also subscribes to the analytics services defined in clauses 6.21 3GPP TS 23.288 to derive the mobility information of SM data source UE.
+The SM server also monitors any explicit update in the SM data source done via the procedure defined in clause 9.5.3 TS 23.437.

 3) The SEAL SM server sends response message with the result.
 For the successful subscribe request, a subscription ID is included in the message.
 Otherwise, the response message includes an indication of failure and may include a reason for failure.